BrowserWorks/website/src/content/docs/docs/support/download-and-install/recovering-important-data-from-an-old-profile.md

 - persdict.dat

 This file stores any custom words you have added to Waterfox's dictionary.
 If you have never added a custom word to the Waterfox dictionary, then you will not have this file.
-For more information see [How do I use the Waterfox spell checker?](/support/how-do-i-use-waterfox-spell-checker).

 ### Autocomplete history